Breast – Anatomy

 - Placement of Implant

-- In Dr. Ng’s experience among Asian patients, the most common request is for teardrop shaped silicone implants, sized between 200-300ml placed via inframammary incision into the sub-pectoral pocket.
+- Dr. Ng’s experience with Asian patients, the most common request is for teardrop shaped silicone implants, sized between 200-300ml placed via inframammary incision into the sub-pectoral pocket.

 1. SIZE OF THE IMPLANT

 - The size of the implant should be in proportional to body stature, height and chest circumference.

 - It is also determined by width of breast base, amount of breast tissue and skin elasticity.

 - Placing excessively large implants will result in an unnatural appearance if there is insufficient tissue coverage.

-- During the consultation, you can try a variety of implant sizers to simulate the final outcome.
+- During the consultation, you can try a variety of implant sizes to simulate the final outcome.

 2. TYPE OF IMPLANT : SALINE VS SILICONE IMPLANTS